kingentertainment4/Git-for-Web-Development-Project/README.md

 In order to do this, you **do not** need to create new forks of these projects.
 Follow the steps below for each project:

 - [ ] Add your PM as a collaborator to your fork.
-- [ ] Go into your project folder, make a new branch `firstname-lastname`
+- [ ] Go into your project folder, make a new branch `isaac-kabunga`
 - [ ] Add your first and last name to the README.md file in the project and save.
 - [ ] add/commit/and push to your own branch  **Be sure to push to your branch!**
 - [ ] Create a Pull-Request to submit your work